Stucky602/Coffee/README.md

-# Coffee — An Industry Guide.
+# Coffee — An Industry Guide

 A working roasting reference for coffee professionals.
 Built as a self-contained, installable web app for the roastery floor — no accounts, no network needed once loaded.